 finishing.com - Pine Beach, New Jersey

 The process is called Melonite and is a proprietary process.
 It is a salt bath Ferritic Nitrocarburize procedure which uses a cyanide base.
 The process is accomplished at temperature around 1050F.
 It is usually (but not in all cases) applied to low alloy steels to form a surface generally of iron nitrides.
-I have written a book called Practical Nitriding and Ferritic Nitrocarburizing [link is to info about book at Amazon] which addresses this subject.David Pye
+I have written a book called Practical Nitriding and Ferritic Nitrocarburizing [affil. link to book info on Amazon] which addresses this subject.David Pye

 - Meadville, Pennsylvania